 The SOAR platform can then be used to analyze the alert, determine if it is a genuine incident, and orchestrate the necessary response across other integrated systems.
 High-quality integrations between SOAR and SIEM are also bidirectional, allowing the SOAR platform to query the SIEM for more information, and update it when the incident is resolved.

-So why does an organization with a SIEM still need SOAR?
-Because despite the powerful capabilities of a SIEM, it doesn’t have the incident response, investigation, and case management tools and workflows needed to efficiently manage threats.
+An organization with a SIEM still needs SOAR.
+Despite the powerful capabilities of a SIEM, it doesn’t have the incident response, investigation, and case management tools and workflows needed to efficiently manage threats.

 Adding SOAR extends SecOps functionality across the full incident lifecycle, with features including: